darumatic/apigee-cli-docker/README.md

 docker run --rm -it darumatic/apigee apigee apis list -h
 ```

-Replace <your-username>, <your-password>, and <your-organization> with your Apigee Edge account credentials and organization name.
+Replace with your Apigee Edge account credentials and organization name.

 ## Maintainer
 This Dockerfile is maintained by Matthew Delotavo: